-- I possess all the qualifications and none of the disqualifications to serve as an Independent Director of HOUSE OF INVESTMENTS, INC., as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations. - 4.
-I am related to the following director/officer of HOUSE OF INVESTMENTS, INC. other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code:
+- I possess all the qualifications and none of the disqualifications to serve as an Independent Director of HOUSE OF INVESTMENTS, INC., as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations. - I am related to the following director/officer of HOUSE OF INVESTMENTS, INC. other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code:

-in in in it is a second of the Position k Nature of Relationship Ms. Helen Y. Dee Chairman/Director I am a nephew of Ms. Dee and Ms. Yuchengco by virtue Ms. Yvonne S. Yuchengco Director of my mother being their second cousin on the maternal side.
+特別,Dounda 「中 以記事的前例ysopedid - 会 Position Nature of Relationship Ms. Helen Y. Dee Chairman/Director I am a nephew of Ms. Dee and Ms. Yuchengco by virtue Ms. Yvonne S. Yuchengco Director of my mother being their second cousin on the maternal side.